College

 Related Study Areas

-To celebrate this year’s World Oceans Day, JCU spoke to ‘fish physiologist’ Dr Jodie Rummer, whose impressive work in marine science is breaking down barriers for aspiring female scientists.
-Jodie’s journey to become a prominent voice for women in science began when she was young.
+JCU spoke to Professor Jodie Rummer, whose impressive work in marine science is breaking down barriers for aspiring female scientists.

 “I grew up in Illinois, in the U.S. – not surrounded by oceans at all.
 The only experience I had was from watching National Geographic and other documentaries on TV.
 I was given a mask and snorkel set for my birthday when I was five or six, and it was all over for me – I could breathe underwater and that was the best thing ever!”